26 Different Types of Wasps in Ohio

 They are considered beneficial because they help to keep the population of these pests down.

-European paper wasps, which are also on our list of the types of wasps in Ohio, can become aggressive if they feel threatened.
+European paper wasps, also on our list of the types of wasps in Ohio, can become aggressive if they feel threatened.

 It is important to be aware of them and take precautions when working in the areas that they inhabit.
 If disturbed, these wasps may sting, so protective clothing is advised.